NFOK13000U Dairy Processes and Equipment

 - Type of assessment

-- Written examination, 4 hours under invigilationWritten examination of theoretical exercises with a mixture of open questions and calculations.
+- Written examination, 4 hours under invigilationWritten examination with a mixture of open questions and calculations.

 - Exam registration requirements